Tags: kitchen science, air, air pressure, molecules

 So this was the first experiment.
 When you took the paper out, it was completely dry!
 You probably know the answer by now.

 It’s because the air molecules that was already in the cup occupied that empty space [well, I guess we can say it isn’t really empty because there is air in it, right?].
 There IS something inside it.
 You just don’t see it.

-And so, when you submerged the cup upside down, there wasn’t more space for the water to go inside the cup.
+And so, when you submerged the cup upside down, there wasn’t any more space for the water to go inside the cup.
 That’s why the paper didn’t get wet at all.